 “Too often ‘expertise’ is tied to educational professionals,” she says.
 “Children are the truest experts of their own experiences, followed by family members.
 As educators, we have to remember that learning neither starts nor stops within the walls of school buildings.”

-Lilly is a Visiting Assistant Professor of Raciolinguistic Justice in Early Childhood Teacher Education at Erikson Institute and PhD candidate in Teaching & Learning at New York University.
+Lilly is an Assistant Professor of Raciolinguistic Justice in Early Childhood Teacher Education at Erikson Institute and received her PhD in Teaching & Learning at New York University.